Trying not to be pigeonholed, many jazz musicians have stopped describing themselves as such.

 Ronan Guilfoyle

-Bass-guitarist Ronan Guilfoyle is a performer and composer and head of the Jazz Degree program at Newpark Music Centre, Dublin.
+Ronan Guilfoyle is a bass player, composer and Director of the Centre for Jazz Performance at DCU.

 Contemporary Music?